Guides Rehabilitation Training Guides

 Understanding Knee Pain from the Peloton Bike

-Knee pain can cause by multiple reasons.
-Inflammation, tightness, sprain, strains and tears are some of the main reason why you could have knee pain.
-Knowing the main reason of injury and knee structure being affected improves significantly the prognosis, treatment and helps prevent further injuries.
+Knee pain can be caused by multiple different problems.
+Inflammation, sprain, strains and tears are some of the main reason why you could have knee pain.
+Knowing the main cause of the pain and knee structure being affected significantly improves the prognosis, guides the treatment and helps prevent further injuries.

 Bike training

 Pedal cleats are the bits that attach to the bottom of your cycling shoes, keeping you in place when riding.
 If the cleats are positioned too far away, your knees may be too far from the bike.
-This can cause medial knee pain, which is pain on the inner side of your knee.
+This can cause pain on the inner side of your knee.

 Conversely, if the cleats are too close, you may experience lateral knee pain which is pain on the outer side of the knee.